ahah-figure/pqbqjoin/README.md

 2. Join the temporary tables in BigQuery on the join columns you specify.
 3. Write the joined output to the cloud storage bucket you specify.

-The 'BQJoiner' class does all the work.
+The `BQJoiner` class does all the work.
 The parameters are

 * **pq_paths**: List of parquet files to join.
 * **suffixes**: Suffixes to append to each column from each parquet file.
 This is mandatory because